 If you're a tenant, there are things you can do to improve the health and comfort of the property you are renting.

-Changes to the Residential Tenancies Act (RTA) aim to make homes warmer, drier and safer for the million New Zealanders who live in rented accommodation.
-Landlords are now required to provide a statement on new tenancy agreements about the location, type and condition of insulation in the home.
+The Residential Tenancies Act (RTA) aims to make homes warmer, drier and safer for the million New Zealanders who live in rented accommodation.
+Landlords are required to provide a statement on new tenancy agreements about the location, type and condition of insulation in the home.